tvquizphd/public-quiz/README.md

 ## Usage

-- Star this repo (unstar first if needed).
+- Star the repository to begin activation process.
-- View the "Activate" project in [your private projects](https://github.com/tvquizphd?tab=projects).
+- Click the link in the "Activate" project in [your private projects](https://github.com/tvquizphd?tab=projects).
 - Then enter password and follow instructions to use the GitHub authentication code.

-Your secret device is now [a connected application](https://github.com/settings/applications).
+Now, the password manager can access [a connected application](https://github.com/settings/applications).

-- View the "Login" project in [your private projects](https://github.com/tvquizphd?tab=projects).
+- Click the link in the "Login" project in [your private projects](https://github.com/tvquizphd?tab=projects).
-- Then enter password and follow instructions to manage your passwords.
+- Then enter password to begin managing your services, usernames, and passwords.

-Reuse the login link whenever you return.
+Reuse the same login link whenever you return.

 ## Local Testing